 - Form teams to bid on larger prime contracts.

 - Obtain specialized training, counseling, marketing assistance, and high-level executive development.

-- Gain potential access to surplus government property and supplies, SBAguaranteed loans, and bonding assistance.
+- Have possible access to surplus government property and supplies, SBA-guaranteed loans, and bonding assistance.

 Call or email Nancy at Sage Business today for a complimentary consultation and take the first step toward raising funds and improving your business.